Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Working capital ratio = business assets ÷ business liabilities

 Generally, you’ll be looking for a working capital ratio between 1.0 and 2.0 — anything lower or higher than this might indicate your business isn’t running as efficiently as it could.

 A number lower than 1.0 means you have more liabilities than assets.
 For example, if you only have $50,000 in assets but are paying out $55,000 toward your debts, you have a working capital ratio of 0.91.
 Working in the red like this is risky and often results in a business going under.

-On the other hand, a working capital ratio about 2.0 means you’re not investing back into your business enough.
-If you have the same $50,000 in assets but are only paying $25,000 toward your liabilities, you have a working capital ratio of 2.50 and may want to consider ways to expand your operations.
+On the other hand, a working capital ratio of about 2.0 means you’re not investing back into your business enough.
+If you have $50,000 in assets but are only paying $25,000 toward your liabilities, you have a working capital ratio of 2.50 and may want to consider ways to expand your operations.

 Find a working capital solution that keeps your liabilities to a minimum while increasing your ability to utilize your liquid assets.

 What is working capital liquidity?Working capital liquidity is the speed you can sell or buy an asset or piece of security.
 While you may have assets that keep your business in the black, the reality is not all of this is liquid.
 Your inventory and accounts receivable are much less liquid than cash — you’ll need to sell inventory or collect on unpaid invoices in order to use the money as working capital.